netskopeoss/Prompt-Library/README.md

 For Contributors:

 We are fostering a collaboration between Netskope and the security community and explicitly encourage all security teams to upload and share their own effective prompts.
 Because this library spans multiple security departments, we need experts from each team to contribute and validate content.
-We envision the community sharing their best techniques to help ensure the prompts remain accurate, effective, and world-class.
+We envision the community sharing best practices to help ensure prompts remain accurate, effective, and free of company-sensitive or confidential information.

 - All of our prompts are structured using the prompt sharing framework, which can be found here: https://github.com/netskopeoss/Prompt-Sharing-Framework

--
+Policy Notice:

+Keep it secure! 🔒 Do NOT upload prompts containing or that rely on confidential, internal-only, or sensitive data.
+Ensure all inputs are free of Netskope confidential information before submitting as it will not be accepted or allowed.